 It is important to note that none of these challenges are insurmountable.
 All of these solutions are believed to be achievable.
-The potential of quantum simulation is within reach.

 Although there are different approaches to take, analog quantum simulation is the most promising.
 An engineered quantum system, typically consisting of an array of ultracold atoms, mimics a target quantum system.
 This system can then be precisely controlled to reproduce the desired behaviors and interactions.
 Although digital quantum simulation also uses quantum systems, it does so to solve equations, not mimic behaviors, and requires a level or fault tolerance that does not yet exist.
-Other methods require classical computation, and face the very challenges that are fueling research into quantum computers.
+Other methods require classical computation and face the very challenges that are fueling research into quantum computers.

 Recent research can shine a light on the limits of what is currently possible, as well as offer a glimpse of what might be coming next.